xzaliff/mealplanner/README.md

 # mealplanner

-//use npm install in the project directory to install the required dependencies listed in the package.json file.
+Use npm install in the project directory to install the required dependencies listed in the package.json file.

-//any new update will be informed
-//version: 0.015
+Version: 0.015

 Future works :